airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/my-account/configure-tags.md

 ### **Manage Tags**

-* Log in to your ChatbotWorld account and access the dashboard.
+* Log in to your EleAPI account and access the dashboard.
 * On the side navigation bar, locate and click the "More" button.
 * From the dropdown menu, select "Account Settings."
 * In the Account/Settings section, find and click on the "Tags" tab.